testing-library/react-hooks-testing-library/docs/usage/advanced-hooks.md

 ```

 Wrapping `incrementAsync` in `act()` is not necessary since the state updates happen
 asynchronously during `await waitForNextUpdate()`.
-The async utils automatically wrap the waiting
+The async utilities automatically wrap the
-code in the asynchronous `act()` wrapper.
+waiting code in the asynchronous `act()` wrapper.

 For more details on the the other async utilities, please refer to the
 [API Reference](/reference/api#async-utilities).